-Business trips can be challenging for some, especially if it’s a part of your job role on regular basis.
-Away from home while attempting to focus on tasks ahead can prove difficult if you’re in an unfamiliar environment.
-Recently, there has been a shift in the list of Top 10 cities which are becoming popular choices for hosting businesses according to the American Express Meeting & Events Global Meetings Forecast 2016.
-With Riga now positioning at no 9, here are just some of the reasons why.
+Business trips can be challenging for some, especially if it’s a part of your job on regular basis.
+Away from home while attempting to focus on tasks ahead can prove to be difficult if you’re in an unfamiliar environment.
+However, Riga is becoming more and more popular for hosting business functions.
+Here are just some of the reasons why.

 The perfect setting

-One of the main reason this wonderful city earned such recognition is because of value.
-In and around the city you’ll find reasonably priced goods and services in comparison with most European cities.
-Simply put, you can do much more with your money without sacrificing on quality.
+One of the main reasons this wonderful city earned such recognition is because of value for money.
+In and around the city you’ll find reasonably priced goods and services in comparison to most European cities.
+Simply put, you can do much much more with your money without sacrificing on quality.

-Another note to make is many visitors comment on how pleasantly clean the city is.
-Check out some of the parks by the canal and the newly modernized Arts Museum (due to open in May this year) and other galleries to immerse yourself in a truly cultural experience.
+Another note to make is the city's cleanliness.
+Many visitors comment on how pleasantly well-kept Riga is.
+Check out some of the parks by the canal and the newly modernized Arts Museum and other galleries to immerse yourself in a truly cultural experience.

 Food for thought

 In and around the Old Town, you’ll find plenty of good restaurants to suit your taste buds.
-But for an authentic experience, we’d recommend visiting the City centre (north east from old town, away from the river).
+But for an authentic experience, we’d recommend visiting the city center (north east from the old town, away from the river).
 Here you’d be welcomed by smaller sized, stylish eateries dotted around varying from elegantly decorated interiors to rustic and trendy spots.
-This is the area where you’d find yourselves dining with the locals.
+This is the area where you’d find yourself dining with the locals.
 Not only do they provide typically better-priced food, you’re also likely to come across authentic Latvian cuisines in both modern and traditional style which includes locally-sourced fresh produce.

 Why not try the range of Latvian beverages to wash your dinner down with?
-Many local beers here surpasses majority of commercial brands that I've tasted in both flavour and freshness.
-Some of our personal favorites include Piebalgas, Užavas and Valmiermuižas.
+Many local beers here surpass the majority of commercial brands in both flavor and freshness.
+Favorites include Piebalgas, Užavas and Valmiermuižas.

-Latvia recently came among the top in a recent survey studying the proposed and updated progress of European countries to be connected to the internet.
-It’s certainly powerful and the coverage is impressive.
-What this means for you is connection available literally at your finger tips.
-On top of this, you’ll find that many hotels in Riga are well equipped with conference rooms which includes Radisson Blu Riga’s being the largest in the Baltics.
+Latvia recently came in at the top in a recent survey of European countries with respect to their internet coverage.
+It’s certainly powerful and the coverage is impressive!
+What this means for you as a business traveler is connectivity available literally at your finger tips.
+On top of this, you’ll find that many hotels in Riga are well equipped with conference rooms which includes Radisson Blu Riga’s as the largest in the Baltics.